Point shooting: Quick fire

 Quick fire is a method previously used by the US Army for teaching point shooting.
 It is described in the following excerpt from US Army Field Manual FM 3-22.9:

 Aimed.
 When presented with a target, the soldier brings the rifle up to his shoulder and quickly fires a single shot.
 His firing eye looks through or just over the rear sight aperture.
 He uses the front sight post to aim at the target.
 Using this technique, a target at 25 meters or less may be accurately engaged in one second or less.

 Pointed.
 When presented with a target, the soldier keeps the rifle at his side and quickly fires a single shot or burst.
 He keeps both eyes open and uses his instinct and peripheral vision to line up the rifle with the target.
 Using this technique, a target at 15 meters or less may be engaged in less than one second.

 Reflexive fire

 Reflexive fire is a method currently used by the US Army to teach short-range marksmanship with a rifle or carbine, but it is considered to be the least accurate of the techniques taught.

 Israeli method

-The "Israeli method" is a point shooting system devised by the Israel Defense Forces (IDF) for use in training personnel to use rifles, submachine guns, and handguns.
+The "Israeli method" is a point shooting system devised by the Israel Defense Forces for use in training personnel to use rifles, submachine guns, and handguns.

 In its initial stages of training, it closely resembles the FSA method.
 In later stages, training in the rapid acquisition of the sights is taught, as well as a more advanced method of point shooting.